Volcker urges more reform beyond trading curbs

 “All this requires international coordination and cooperation,” he said.

 “The whole derivatives thing is very important -- it gets a lot of attention.
-But that is strongly resisted by banks, the standardisation of derivatives.”
+But that is strongly resisted by banks, the standardization of derivatives.”